Day 1 – Dublin City to Carlingford, Co Louth

 Day 5 – Sligo to Westport

-Follow the beautiful Wild Atlantic Way coast around to Ballina which sits on the River Moy, Ireland’s most famous salmon fishing river.
+Follow the beautiful Wild Atlantic Way coast we continue our journey around to Ballina which sits on the River Moy, Ireland’s most famous salmon fishing river.

-Explore more of Co Mayo by taking a bumpy but beautiful drive by Lough Conn.
+We’ll explore more of County Mayo by taking a bumpy but beautiful drive by Lough Conn.

 Day 6 – Westport to Dublin